Cauda Equina Syndrome - Medical Negligence Solicitors - CES

 Medical Negligence Solicitors

 Our specialist medical negligence solicitors can help if you have suffered an injury or any type of financial loss because of another persons errors.
-Damages are intended to put the aggrieved victim back into the position that they would have been had the personal injury not occurred and our cauda equina solicitors can help to achieve that goal.
+Damages are intended to put the aggrieved victim back into the position that they would have been had the personal injury not occurred and the solicitors whom we refer to can help to achieve that goal.

 Negligence

-There are many definitions of this concept and the law of negligence has never been formally reduced to statutory definitions.
-Such definitions as there are have usually been stated by judges in the course of high profile personal injury cases usually in the court of appeal.
-The proposition may best be defined in any particular situation as 'failing to do what a reasonable person would do or doing what a reasonable person would not do'.
+Negligence may be defined in any particular situation as 'failing to do what a reasonable person would do or doing what a reasonable person would not do'.
 The most important part of any definition of this concept always revolves around the word 'reasonable'.

-The law of negligence relies on three basic propositions and in order to succeed in personal injury cases claimants must show the following elements :-
+The law of negligence in common law, relies on three basic propositions and in order to succeed in personal injury cases claimants must show the following elements :-

 Duty of Care